4 steps to a growth mindset for teams

 4. Recognise when it’s worth working together

-As a team leader, you should encourage your team to recognise opportunities for collaboration.
+As a manager of a team, you should encourage them to recognise opportunities for collaboration.
 In businesses with a fixed mindset, there may be a culture of racing to the top, encouraging people to compete for the limelight.
 This attitude undermines team trust and puts a limit on what can be achieved.

 In bouldering, people often climb in groups and watch one another attempt the same ascent.
 After each turn, the group will convene and feedback on what could be done differently, with the ultimate aim of uncovering the best pathway.
 Instead of focusing on which individual achieves this goal, the emphasis is on furthering human capability together.